wprender/cloudbreak-docs/docs/aws.md

 Later you'll need to pass the `.pub` file's contents to Cloudbreak and use the private part to SSH to the instances.

-> **IMPORTANT:** Make sure that you have sufficient qouta (CPU, network, etc) for the requested cluster size.
+> **IMPORTANT** Make sure that you have sufficient qouta (CPU, network, etc) for the requested cluster size.

-#Provisioning via Browser
+# Provisioning via Browser

-You can log into the Cloudbreak application at http://PUBLIC_IP:3000.
+You can log into the Cloudbreak application at http://`PUBLIC_IP`:3000.

 The main goal of the Cloudbreak UI is to easily create clusters on your own cloud provider account.
 This description details the AWS setup - if you'd like to use a different cloud provider check out its manual.